a-reisberg/typebase-lite/README.md

 =============
 Typebase lite is a Scala wrapper for the Java version of Couchbase lite.
 It provides a convenient mapper between Couchbase lite's data and Scala's classes, free of boilerplate and runtime reflection.
 Moreover, many convenient combinators are also given to combine and reuse queries in a type-safe and functional manner.

 Currently, it supports the following features: Map views (reduce will come soon), queries and live queries.
+It works on both Android and the standard Jvm.

 It's a work in progress.
 The api's might be changed without any prior warning. **You** are very much welcomed to give comments/suggestions or to contribute to the project.